 Meanwhile, contact the developers of both plugins via email and support threads and share details of the conflict, as well as screenshots of the troubleshooting you just performed.

 Most plugin and theme developers strive to make their code flawless, so they should be more than happy to resolve the issue or provide useful information.

 The infamous white screen of death, also known as a site crash, is every WordPress site owner's worst nightmare.
 Furthermore, site crashes usually result in the loss of access to the admin panel, which can be quite frightening!

 Even if this sounds intimidating, the good news is that there are several ways to access your website and admin panel, even if they are unavailable!

-I'll show you one such method in the following steps: the Secure File Transfer Protocol (SFTP) method, which even the most inexperienced users can use to easily access our websites and resolve the conflict!
+We'll show you one such method in the following steps: the Secure File Transfer Protocol (SFTP) method, which even the most inexperienced users can use to easily access their websites and resolve the conflict!
 I'll go over each step in greater detail, but here's a quick rundown of what you need to do.

 To fix plugin conflicts while you do not access to your admin panel (or see a white screen):